What is Beginner’s Mind and Why is it so Important?

 To convince you of the importance of beginner’s mind, I’d like to take you down a trip down memory lane.
 Remember when you first got something you really enjoyed buying or receiving.
-Remember how exited you were?
+Remember how excited you were?

 When I got my very first smartphone, I took two days off from work just to be able to play with it.
 I tested every option and installed dozens of applications to test how this thing was working.
 Oh man, I was so in love 😉

 What if we could keep a part of this initial enthusiasm?
 Not all, obviously.
 That would be too intense.
 But what if we could keep the joy of seeing our smartphone or jewel?
 Anew, fresh every day.

 Wouldn’t that increase our well-being?
 I know it will.